Skip to main content

 The road to the chapel is just beyond Trophy Point, down an easy slope.
 Off it is an odd gingerbread sort of house that figured prominently in The Long Gray Line, the movie about West Point’s legendary trainer, Marty Maher.
 Maureen O’Hara stood in the doorway and supposedly watched the cadets drilling on the Plain.
 “If she did,” one veteran post resident says, “she had to have the world’s longest neck.”
 The Plain cannot be seen from the doorway.

 The Old Chapel used to occupy the present site of Bartlett Hall in the fortress-Gothic cluster off Thayer Road.
 It was moved to its present location in 1910.
-In the reverential silence of this Greek-revival building the visitor can recapture the small, intensely intimate cadet corps of the nineteenth century, which seldom numbered more than three hundred men.
+In the reverential silence of this Greek-revival building, the visitor can recapture the small, intensely intimate cadet corps of the 19th century, which seldom numbered more than 300 men.
 Here sat the gaunt hillbilly Thomas Jackson, not yet called Stonewall; the mocking, effervescently intellectual William Tecumseh Sherman; and the taut, iron-jawed John J. Pershing.

 “How long are we going on preparing for the War of 1812?” asked General MacArthur in 1920.

-For me the cemetery stirs a memory of the day in 1965 when I was scheduled to interview the then superintendent, Maj.
+For me, the cemetery stirs a memory of the day in 1965 when I was scheduled to interview the then-superintendent, Maj.
 Gen. James R Lampert.
-He was late and apologized, explaining that he had just attended the funeral of a young officer killed in Vietnam and visited with the family after the service.
-The boy had been graduated the previous year, and Lampert had known him well.
+He was late and apologized, explaining that he had just attended the funeral of a young officer killed in Vietnam and had visited with the family after the service.
+The boy had graduated the previous year, and Lampert had known him well.
 “Going to those funerals is the hardest part of this job,” Lampert said.
 There were tears on his face.

 There are three other chapels on the post.
 The Catholic Chapel of the Holy Trinity is historic in an unpretentious, pleasingly humble way.
 It is a copy of a medieval church in Essex County, England.
 More striking is the Gothic, spired Cadet Chapel, on the hillside above the Plain.
 Everything about it, from the exterior carvings to the stained-glass windows, has a military motif.
 In the long, narrow nave, historic battle flags hang from the triforium.
 They include colors carried by famed old regiments in the Civil War and the Spanish-American War.
 The organ, with more than eighteen thousand individual speaking pipes, is the largest pipe organ in the world.